kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 lazy var locationManager = CLLocationManager() var currentUserLocation: CLLocationCoordinate2D?
 ```
-The code lazily creates a `CLLocationManager` object whenever it's first used.
-You also create a `CLLocationCoordinate2D` property that will be used later to store the user's current location.
+The code lazily creates a `CLLocationManager` object the first time it's called.
+You also create a `CLLocationCoordinate2D` property to store the user's current location.

-Next, at the end of `viewDidLoad()` add these two lines:
+Next, add the following lines to the end of `viewDidLoad()`:

 ```swift
 locationManager.delegate = self
 locationManager.desiredAccuracy = kCLLocationAccuracyHundredMeters
 ```
 Here you set the delegate for location manager, and you determine how accurate you want the coordinates to be.
-By setting **desiredAccuracy**, the system will attempt to only provide you with the user's location once it's accurate enough.
-In some cases, it may not be possible for the system to reach the desired accuracy.
-In these situations, if the accuracy isn't improving, you may receive a location with a lower accuracy than you'd like.
+Setting **desiredAccuracy** tells the system to only provide you with the user's location once it's accurate enough for your purposes.
+In some cases, the system might not reach the level of accuracy you want, and will therefore provide you with a location of a lower accuracy than you'd like.

-Next, add the following extension to the bottom of **ViewController.swift**, adding conformance to the `CLLocationManagerDelegate` protocol:
+Next, add the following extension to the bottom of **ViewController.swift** to add conformance to the `CLLocationManagerDelegate` protocol:

 ```swift
 // MARK:- CLLocationManagerDelegate